Introduction

 impl_data_provider!(MyDataProvider);

-You now just need to tell leptos_i18n what provider to use, for that you first need to impl IcuDataProvider for you provider, you can do it manually as it is straight forward, but the lib comes with a derive macro:
+You now just need to tell leptos_i18n what provider to use.
+For that, you first need to implement IcuDataProvider for your provider.
+You can do it manually as it is straightforward, but the lib comes with a derive macro:

 include!(concat!(env!("OUT_DIR"), "/baked_data/mod.rs"));